 First, there's a tax system that punishes the self-employed—which some classify as double taxing.
 While some freelancers have built successful careers despite these challenges, these significant problems only seem to be getting worse.
 About $200K Freelancer | 200KFREELANCER.
 Elizabeth MacBride and Elaine Pofeldt started $200K Freelancer in 2011 to help ambitious professionals make the most out of the big opportunity in today’s economy: working for yourself.

 We’ve written hundreds of articles, edited magazines, established web sites, consulted for fast-growth businesses, and done a lot of other things on our paths to supporting families with freelance incomes.
 Our latest project is EmergencyEditor.com, a service to help businesses and organizations address their last-minute editing needs.
 We believe it is possible to work for yourself, and make enough money to buy health insurance and send your kids to college.
 We’ve done well so far.
+Only a select number of people regularly make $200K a year freelancing, and with the goal of hitting that target ourselves every year, we’re avid students of what they’re doing right.
+The Lifestyle We’re here to show you exactly how you can achieve those goals.
+Hiring A $200kfreelancer About Elizabeth About Elaine.
 Labor Board Ruling Eases Way for Fast-Food Unions’ Efforts.
 Photo WASHINGTON — The National Labor Relations Board, in a long-awaited ruling, made it easier on Thursday for unions to negotiate on behalf of workers at fast-food chains and other companies relying on contractors and franchisees.

 Monday 15 Sep 2014.
 Silicon Valley Rising.
 NO!SPEC.